shuklabhisekh/1mg-construct/README.md

-<a href="https://www.1mg.com/" target="_blank">Tata 1mg</a> is India’s leading digital healthcare platform with a mission of #BringingCareToHealth.At Tata 1mg, our goal is to make healthcare understandable, accessible and affordable in India.
+<a href="https://www.1mg.com/" target="_blank">Tata 1mg</a> is India’s leading digital healthcare platform with a mission of #BringingCareToHealth.Tata 1mg  goal is to make healthcare understandable, accessible and affordable in India.

 In this project we have tried to make a clone of <a href="https://www.1mg.com/" target="_blank">1mg.com</a>.
 With our efforts and the technology stack, that we have learned till now in Unit-2 in Masai School,we were able to successfully cloned with e-commerce functionalities.